Vernal Equinox Day: Celebrations

 Shunbun no Hi is the holiday celebrating the spring (vernal) equinox.
 It is part of a seven-day period of festival called Haru no Higan.
 It is one of two points during the year, the other being in the autumn, where the daylight and night hours are of equal length, and is the official change of the seasons.

 Due to the nature of the holiday revolving around astronomical changes the date of the holiday can change from year to year but it will usually fall anywhere between March 19–22.
 Back in ancient times, the holiday was originally called Higan no Nakaba, which translates to “Middle of the Equinoctial Week.”
 The holiday was originally a time to visit loved ones' grave sites and pay homage to the ancestors.
 The Japanese would also take the time to renew their lives by cleaning their homes and making life changes such as starting or finishing school or a new hobby.

 Today Shunbun no Hi is a national holiday and the majority of Japanese will have the day off work to celebrate with their families.
 Many people will return to their homes they originally come from to spend the day with their families.
 The day is celebrated to bring in the spring season and to appreciate the nature blooming after a long winter.
-Some people will still visit their loved ones' grave sites, sweep the gravestone clear of debris, and often leave offerings of food or fresh cut flowers.
-The holiday is also special to farmers and agriculturalists as a day to pray for good luck and fortune for the crops they may grow in the upcoming season.
+Some people will still visit their loved ones' grave sites, sweep the gravestone clear of debris, and often leave offerings of food or fresh cut flowers.It is common for followers to eat a sweet confection known as botamochi (ぼたもち) that is often used as an offering at shrines, temples, and graves all across Japan during Higan.
+Botamochi is made using sticky rice and bean paste that is made into a chewy, ball-shaped treat.The holiday is also special to farmers and agriculturalists as a day to pray for good luck and fortune for the crops they may grow in the upcoming season.